Skip to main content

 Migrating legacy code

-Legacy migrations work well when you treat them like a sequence of small, repeatable steps.
+Legacy migrations work well when you break them into small, repeatable graph nodes.
 Start by discovering patterns, then migrate in slices.

 Identify migration patterns first